akossarkany/3DDelft/README.md

 ## Loading new layers
 ### WFS
 #### What is WFS?
+WFS (Web Feature Service) is a powerful web-based protocol designed for accessing and manipulating geographic features over the internet.
+Unlike WMS which only provides map images, WFS delivers actual geographic data with geometry and attributes, typically in formats like GML or GeoJSON, allowing for comprehensive data analysis and manipulation.
+The service supports essential operations, enabling users to not only retrieve but also edit geographic features.
+This makes WFS particularly valuable for various applications such as downloading geographic data for local analysis, remote feature editing, GIS integration, and creating interactive mapping applications.

 #### The 3D Netherlands WFS functionality
 #### How to import a WFS layer into 3D Netherlands